strangebuzz/phpquiz/README.txt

 @Nice to have
 ————————————————————————————————————————————————————————————————————————————————

-* Allow to choose the number of questions to pass?
+* Allow to choose the number of questions to pass (when more than 50)

 @Infra